LSSTDESC/qp/docs/user_guide/basicusage.md

 - {py:meth}`qp.convert() <qp.factory.Factory.convert>`: takes as arguments the `Ensemble` to convert and the name of the parameterization we want to convert to (i.e. 'hist').
 - {py:meth}`qp.Ensemble.convert_to`: takes as an argument the class object for the parameterization we want to convert to (i.e. `qp.hist`)

 Both functions also allow you to provide a specific conversion method via the `method` keyword, if the parameterization has more than one conversion method.
 Most conversion methods also have additional required arguments, which differ between parameterizations.
 To get more information about the conversion methods for a specific parameterization, see the documentation page for that parameterization.
-For some more detailed examples of conversion and a look at how it affects the distributions, see <project:cookbook.md#conversion-example>.
+For some more detailed examples of conversion and a look at how it affects the distributions, see <project:./cookbook/conversion.md#conversion-tutorial>.

 :::{note}

 You can only convert to a parameterization that has a conversion method.
-This means that you cannot convert to any parameterization that inherits from `scipy` (i.e. any parameterization that starts with `qp.stats` -- see <project:./parameterizations/index.md> for more information about these parameterizations).
+This means that you cannot convert to any parameterization that inherits from SciPy (i.e. any parameterization that starts with `qp.stats` -- see <project:./parameterizations/index.md> for more information about these parameterizations).

 :::